nickrogerson1/disney-movie-suggester-app/README.md

 ### Key Features
 -	Slick and gorgeous Netflix/Disney design with dazzling revolving, scrollable carousels on the homepage.
--	Movie data pulled in via TMBD.
+-	Movie data pulled in via TMBD asynchronously with the fetch API.
 -	One-click switch between dark and light themes with next-themes plugin.
 -	Caches API requests for 24 hours with Nextjs to keep everything quick and snappy which reduces server requests to API .
 -	Uses two AI API endpoints with **Microsoft Azure**: